How to Install Armstrong WoodHaven Planks to Cover a Popcorn Ceiling

 We also watched the installation video on Armstrong’s website.
 With the Installation Instructions booklet that came with the planks and the videos, we were confident we could install the planks without any problems.

-Once we started the project, it was far easier than we thought.
+Once we started the project, it wasn’t as labor intensive as we anticipated.

 The hardest part of the entire project for both rooms was cutting the crown molding corner joints after the ceiling planks were installed.
 Thank goodness for caulk. :-) Installing the planks was so easy compared to cutting crown molding corner joints.

 The other minor challenge was cutting around vents and electrical boxes.
 Once you get a few cut patterns created, it’s really fairly easy.